 So to define regulator, we assume a system that has a collection of potential states.
 Some of those states are desired so the purpose of the regulator is to move the system toward that goal.
 For a heating or air conditioning system, it’s moving the room air temperature toward the desired temperature.
 For a man wielding a hammer, it’s hitting the nail on the head.
 The thermostat is a simple feedback system, but the hammer blow is a more complex, predictive “cause-controlled type” (in the language of the paper).

 So how do we prove that the regulator, so defined has to contain a model of the system being regulated?
 First we need to agree that an optimal regulator comes as close as possible to successfully moving the system to its goal.
 Other wise, it’s not a good regulator and if another regulator would do better, it’s not optimal.
 So the goodness or optimization of the regulator is how close it gets the system to the goal.
 In physical or informational terms, this error is entropy or disorder.
-While the use of this kind of information theory terminology isn’t too relevant for the argument being made, it forshadows later formulations of this idea relative to the brain like Friston’s Free Energy Principle.1 Here’s the formal statement of an “optimal regulator”:
+While the use of this kind of information theory terminology isn’t too relevant for the argument being made, it forshadows later formulations of this idea relative to the brain like Friston’s Free Energy Principle. ((You can read about it here on Wikipedia, but this paper is a nice description supporting the idea that the brain contains a model of the world.))
+Here’s the formal statement of an “optimal regulator”:

 .We consider the regulatory situation described earlier, in which the set of regulatory events R and the set of events S in the rest of the system (i.e. in the ‘reguland’, S, which we view as R’s opponent) jointly determine, through a mapping ψ, the outcome events Z. By all optimal regulator we will mean a regulator which produces regulatory events in such a way that H(Z) is minimal.

-R is the “model” that is in the regulator which is controling S to get to the goal in the real system Z. H(Z) is the difference from the desired state and is stated in terms of information.
+R is the “model†that is in the regulator which is controling S to get to the goal in the real system Z. H(Z) is the difference from the desired state and is stated in terms of information.

 Defining a model, they confess, is actually more difficult than defining a regulator.
 The definition they end up with is vague as to allow anything that allows optimal regulation of the system.
 It is a black box without out any internal requirement, just a necessary function of accepting information and outputting action to minimize the difference from the desired state.